International Polar Bear Day

 We created the day to coincide with the time when polar bear moms and cubs are snug in their dens.
 As part of our celebration, we focus on the need to protect denning families across the Arctic.

-This year, we're launching a campaign to fund the development of a new tool to find and map den locations to help ensure moms and cubs aren’t disturbed.
+This year, we're raising funds to develop a new tool to find and map den locations to help ensure moms and cubs aren’t disturbed—building on earlier promising tests.
 By protecting dens, you'll protect cubs, helping to ensure their future.

 Protecting Moms and Cubs